 Today is for insightful and in-depth discussions on the concept of abundance vs. sufficiency, particularly as it relates to the financial niche.

-These are concepts which require just more than vague debates but a deeper reflection even as we surge forward towards financial growth.
+These are concepts that require just more than vague debates but a deeper reflection even as we surge forward towards financial growth.

 What exactly do we understand by abundance and sufficiency?
 Do they appeal to our sense of understanding as different terminologies or as the same thing?
 For once, let’s take a voyage towards conceptual clarifications.

 Particularly as it relates to personal finance, abundance is having more than you need.
-This is a state of having so much money and material resources that you become disoriented in control and management.
+This is a state of having so much money and material resources well above what you actually need at the present.

 On the other hand, to be sufficient with regards to personal finance means that you have just the money and material resources you need.
 In other words, you do not have so much as to permit reckless extravagance but just enough to sustain you and all your needs with appropriate frugality.